THE RIGHTEOUS CRY, AND THE LORD HEARS AND DELIVERS

 THE LORD IS NEAR THE BROKENHEARTED AND SAVES THOSE

 WHO ARE CRUSHED IN SPIRIT (PSALM 34:17-18).

 Support Care Resources

 Jesus says that life on this earth is filled with trials and sorrows (John 16:33).
 When such times come it can be overwhelming.
 In this complex world, one can easily feel isolated, alone, lost, uncertain, frightened, or haunted by destructive thoughts.
-It is a journey no one should walk alone.
+Life is a journey no one should walk alone.
 Besides the community of a local church, outside resources, such as medical and mental health professionals, are oftentimes needed to aid in the process of healing, recovery, and the restoration of wellness.
 Beyond our Pastoral Care Ministry office, directed by Jay Abernathy, First Lubbock desires to help our members, guests, and community be aware of the network of helpful resources and agencies available in our area.

 If you or someone you know is having thoughts of suicide, please contact your physician, or go to your nearest hospital emergency room, or dial 9-1-1 for emergency assistance.

 THE FOLLOWING LIST PROVIDED DOES NOT CONSTITUTE AN ENDORSEMENT BUT, RATHER, OFFERS A REPRESENTATION OF NAMES GIVEN TO US FROM OTHERS WHO HAVE UTILIZED THESE RESPECTIVE SERVICES.

 806-340-0713 ext.
 102

 Shelley Lee, LPC